guessi/kube-proxy-benchmark/README.md

 ## Overview

-This repository benchmarks kube-proxy performance in `nftables` mode across different Linux kernel versions.
-The test compares sync rule processing times between kernel versions `6.1.144` and `6.12.46`.
+This repository benchmarks kube-proxy performance in `nftables` mode, focus on kernel version `6.1.144` only.

-**Test Result**: Kernel `6.12.46` shows **73% faster** performance compared to `6.1.144` in this benchmark.

 ## Prerequisites